ibexa/documentation-developer/docs/getting_started/first_steps.md

 2\.
 Select a Blog Post Content Type.
 Fill in the Content item and publish it.

 3\.
 To preview the new Content item on the front page, go to `<yourdomain>/<Content-item-name>`.
-For example, if the Title of the Blog post is "First blog post", the address will be `<yourdomain>/first-blog-post`.
+For example, if the title of the Blog post is "First blog post", the address will be `<yourdomain>/first-blog-post`.

 ![Previewing Content](img/first-steps-preview-content.png)